-Kiwanis is functioning; it meets its object effectively.
-Membership in Kiwanis is an honor offers the privilege of fellowship and friendship cooperative and genuine service.
-It puts first humand spiritual values.
-It translates the Golden Rulinto the universal language of practical helpfulness.
+Kiwanis is functioning; it meets its objectives effectively.
+Membership in Kiwanis is an honor; it offers the privilege of fellowship and friendship in cooperative and genuine service.
+It puts first human and spiritual values.
+It translates the Golden the into the universal language of practical help-liness.

-PREPARED BY THE INTERNATIONAL COMMITTE ON KIWANIS EDUCATION 1929-1930
+PREPARED BY THE INTERNATIONAL COMMITTEE ON KIWANIS EDUCATION

-ERNEST F. McGregor, Chairman Norwalk, Connecticut
+Ernest F. McGregor, Chairman Norwalk, Connecticut

-WILSON P. ARD

-Denver, Colorado
+Wilson P. ARD Denver, Colorado BEN H. HAZEN Portland, Oregon

-C. HAROLD HIPPLER
+C. HAROLD HIPPLER Eustis, Florida HARRISON U. WOOD

-Eustis.
-Florida